Martha Doan

 Martha Doan (June 6, 1872 – April 18, 1960) was an American chemist whose contributions include research in compounds of thallium, three published work, and tenure as a professor and dean at various institutions in the US.
-Throughout her lifetime she received four degrees, a B.S. and master's from Purdue, a B.L. from Earlham College, and a Sc.D. from Cornell.
+Throughout her lifetime, she received four degrees, a B.S. and master's from Purdue, a B.L. from Earlham College, and a Sc.D. from Cornell.
 She was a dean of women for two colleges, Earlham College and Iowa Wesleyan College.
 In addition to her involvement in higher education, she was involved with several national organizations that involved chemistry and science.
 She was awarded a certificate for Outstanding Service to Science in 1951.
 There is now a garden dedicated to her in her hometown of Westfield, Indiana, in honor of her interests in science, nature, and horticulture.

 Early life

 Born to Pheobe MacPherson and Abel Doan, Martha grew up in Westfield, Indiana.
 She was the oldest of seven children.
-Abel Doan was the president of the local bank, and the family was well known among the community.
-Martha graduated from Union High School, a Quaker school which was known for helping students develop into leaders in many different fields of study.
+Martha graduated from Union High School, a Quaker school.
 After high school, Martha decided to pursue a college education.
-Her six younger siblings would also attend college.